Central Coast Mariners Academy: First Academy (2012–2014)

 Central Coast Mariners Academy was formed as a joint venture between the Mariners and Central Coast Football to provide a junior development pathway to the NYL and A-League sides.
 Prior to 2012 the academy existed solely as a junior side; however in 2012 it was accepted to participate in the New South Wales Premier League.
 In October 2012 the club announced that Joey Peters had been appointed as senior coach.
 The club finished tenth from twelve clubs in its first two seasons.

 CCMA prided themselves on producing talented young players and providing a pathway for Central Coast Mariners in the Hyundai A-League.
 Based on appearances for CCMA 15 year old Daniel McFarlane earned trials in the UK with Swansea City and Birmingham City.
 Patrick Zwaanswijk signed up McFarlane up for the CCMA in the National Youth League.
 Local players Steve Whyte, Josh Forbes, Bradley Wilson and Nathan Verity also made sufficient impressions in the NSWPL season to earn them a contract in the NYL squad.

-Following disputes between the Mariners and Central Coast Football over technical and financial aspects of the program, the Football NSW licence to run the representative side on the Central Coast was handed back to Central Coast Football in August 2014 and the Academy program was closed.
+Following disputes between the Mariners and Central Coast Football over technical and financial aspects of the program, the Football NSW licence to run the representative side on the Central Coast was handed back to Central Coast Football in August 2014 and the academy program was closed.

 2015–present

 A competitions review conducted by Football NSW in 2015 recommended that academy sides from Sydney FC and Western Sydney Wanderers be included in the National Premier Leagues NSW competitions, with the inclusion of a Central Coast side to be determined between the Mariners and Central Coast Football.
 The Mariners subsequently applied for entry to the NPL and SAP in August 2015 and were accepted from the 2016 season onwards, replacing Central Coast FC.
 The Mariners won the 2020 NPL2 premiership and grand final, as well as the 2022 NPL2 premiership, securing their promotion to the 2023 NPL competition.

+On 13 January 2026, the Central Coast Mariners Academy was placed into liquidation.
+On 23 January 2026, the APL announced it would take over operations of the academy through to the end of the 2026 NPL season.